timlisemer/virtual_matter_bridge/docs/W100_MQTT_INTEGRATION.md

 ## Open Questions

-1. **Matter Generic Switch**: Does rs-matter support GenericSwitch device type and Switch cluster for button events?
+1. **Matter Generic Switch**: Which current upstream `rs-matter` APIs should this bridge use for GenericSwitch metadata and event emission?

 2. **Thermostat cluster**: Is Thermostat (0x0201) the right cluster for bidirectional display control, or should we use a simpler approach?